ExternalP/wits-2025-s1/README.md

 |-------------------|-------------------------------------------------|----------------|----------------|-------------------|
 | BSBMKG402         | Analyse consumer behaviour for specific markets | Replaced       | AUJ44          | 50                |
 | BSBADM101         | Use business equipment and resources            | Current        | AUJ55          | 20                |
+- Has pivot table course_unit to track units in course
+- Has pivot table cluster_unit to track units in cluster